influxdata/docs-v2/content/influxdb/cloud/reference/flux/stdlib/experimental/_index.md

 {{% warn %}}
 ### Use experimental functions at your own risk
-Experimental functions are subject to change and are **not recommended for production use**.
+**Experimental functions are subject to change**

-At any time, experimental functions and packages may:
+Please note that experimental functions and packages may:

 - be moved or promoted to a permanent location
 - undergo API changes
 - stop working with no planned fixes
 - be removed without warning nor published explanation

-**By using experimental functions and packages, you agree to these risks.**
 {{% /warn %}}

 ## Experimental functions